live-keys/livekeys/doc/pages/palettes-and-bindings.md

 example, we can open up the sample project in _samples/live/palettesandbinding.qml_.
 Click on the rectangle to start its animation, then right click on the `y` property from the main rectangle, then click on edit, and start editing the value (the value will be highlighted in blue).
 After entering a new value, press CTRL+RETURN to commit the change.
 You will see the rectangle has changed its position **without stopping the animation**.
-Behind the scenes, Live CV tries to find the element of the property that is changed.
+Behind the scenes, Livekeys tries to find the element of the property that is changed.
 If it succeds, it will allow us to edit the value.
 After editing, it will parse the value, and convert it from code to an actual value in our application.
 This only works on values that can be parsed and converted from code (strings, numbers, etc).